-Androgens are a group of hormones that are present in both men and women, and play a role in male traits and reproductive activity, such as testosterone and dihydrotestosterone (DHT).
+Androgens are a group of hormones present in both men and women and play a role in male traits and reproductive activity, such as testosterone and dihydrotestosterone (DHT).

 Around puberty, androgens stimulate axillary and pubic hair in both sexes.
 However, later, high amounts of androgens cause hair loss.

 In simplest terms, high levels of androgens, especially DHT, cause your androgen-sensitive hair follicles to shrink and shorten the hair growth cycle.
-This ends up with you having thinner new hair that falls out faster.
+These levels end up with you having thinner hairs that fall out faster.

-In addition to the number of androgens, the sensitivity of your hair follicles to androgens, which is determined by your genetics, plays a huge role in hair loss.
+In addition to the number of androgens, follicular androgen sensitivity, determined by genetics, plays a huge role in hair loss.

 Generally, hair follicles on the side and back of the head are inherently more DHT resistant since they have fewer ARs (Androgen Receptors).
-When they are transplanted to a recipient area, they keep their DHT resistance which makes the hair transplant surgery results permanent.
+When transplanted to a recipient area, they keep their DHT resistance, making the hair transplant surgery results permanent.

-While it is proven by research that male pattern baldness (AGA) is experienced mostly when there’s a high level of DHT and Androgen Sensitivity together, only one-third of women with AGA show abnormally high androgen levels.
+While research shows that a high level of DHT and Androgen Sensitivity cause male pattern baldness (AGA), only about a third of women with AGA show abnormally high androgen levels

 4- Metabolic syndrome and insulin resistance

-Metabolic syndrome (MetS) refers to a group of metabolic abnormalities that include hypertension, central obesity, and atherogenic dyslipidemia.
+Metabolic syndrome (MetS) refers to metabolic abnormalities that include hypertension, central obesity, and atherogenic dyslipidemia.

 It is strongly associated with the risk of developing diabetes and heart diseases.
-Insulin resistance, on the other hand, refers to high plasma insulin levels in the blood and can also be considered an abnormality in MetS.
+On the other hand, insulin resistance refers to high plasma insulin levels in the blood.
+It can also be considered an abnormality in MetS.

-Those who have metabolic syndrome and insulin resistance are more likely to experience hair loss than those who don’t since the three conditions are tied together as studies suggest.
+Those with metabolic syndrome and insulin resistance are more likely to experience hair loss than those without because the three conditions are linked., as studies suggest.

 According to the NCEP ATP III definition, metabolic syndrome is present if three or more of the following five criteria are met:

-Medications are known to interfere with the normal hair growth cycle, causing permanent or temporary hair loss.
+Medications interfere with the normal hair growth cycle, causing permanent or temporary hair loss.

-The most common medications that cause hair loss, or alopecia, are anticoagulants (‘blood thinners’ such as warfarin), chemotherapy agents used in cancer treatment, and immunosuppressant drugs taken by organ transplant recipients.
+The most common medications that cause hair loss, or androgenic alopecia, are anticoagulants (blood thinners such as warfarin), cancer chemotherapy agents, and organ transplant immunosuppressant drugs.

 Other medications that can cause a form of hair loss include: